5T33Z0/OC-Little-Translated/Content/03_USB_Fixes/05_xhci_unsupported.md

 ## About

-`XHCI-unsupported.kext` is a **codeless** kext that enables macOS to recognize and use certain **Intel xHCI USB controllers** that are **not matched natively** by Apple’s USB driver, primarily to allow USB port mapping to work on those systems.
+`XHCI-unsupported.kext` is a **codeless** kext that enables macOS to recognize and use certain **Intel XHCI USB controllers** that are **not matched natively** by Apple’s USB driver, primarily to allow USB port mapping to work on those systems.

 The question is: *when* exactly do you need it?